 Like a lot of us, the # 2 pencil is perhaps a nostalgic school item that many of us remember using for standardized tests that we took in school.
 We would take a timed test, answer the questions about a paragraph we just read, solve a division problem, all by filling in those little multiple choice circles with that #2 pencil.
-The critical thinking skills from these tests have actually been used throughout our lives.
-So why is there a push to remove or replace these tests, especially if it measures academic achievement?

 On the other hand, the standardized test can help to see if a child is at the appropriate grade level or how he or she is performing compared to other children in their school, their state and even in the country.
 Without standardized testing, we cannot make the necessary comparisons that impact student achievement.
 Teachers can also use these tests to make decisions about what happens in their classrooms.